 Annibale Carracci (1560 – 1609)

-His artworks had a lively effect and were painted in life-size and full-length in order to create a deeper emotional connection with the viewer.
-Additionally, he used the technique of illusion, as his paintings almost invited the viewer to become a part of the subject matter with its realistic portrayals, often of religious figures and landscapes.
+Carracci’s artworks had a lively effect and were painted in life-size and full-length in order to create a deeper emotional connection with the viewer.
+Additionally, he used the technique of illusion, as his paintings almost invited the viewer to become a part of the subject matter through realistic portrayals, often of religious figures and landscapes.
 Examples include Pietà (1585) and Resurrection of Christ (1593).

 Pietà (1585) by Carracci; Annibale Carracci, Public domain, via Wikimedia Commons